seapath/.github/CONTRIBUTING.md

 * Run tests on the hardware you want to install the distribution and ensure that no regression are seen (ex: cukinia)
 * Provide the hardware specification
 * Write or adapt tests as needed
+* When possible a cukinia test must be provided for each new functionnality

 #### Documentation